scottperham/hack-and-chat/_posts/2022-04-25-adaptive-card-custom-ui-components.md

     Response.ContentType = "image/png";

-    // Here we save the image to the reponse stream await img.SaveAsPngAsync(Response.Body);
+    // Here we save the image to the response stream await img.SaveAsPngAsync(Response.Body);

     return Ok();